-UV spectroscopic monitoring of the best studied source, the nearby Seyfert 1 galaxy NGC 5548, reveals that the HILs undergo large amplitude short timescale variations.
-Indeed, the 1-d response functions for the HILS (N V, C IV, He II) are temporally unresolved on the shortest timescales, peaking at zero delay, and declining rapidly toward longer delays, with a mean response timescale of only a few days (e.g. Krolik et al. 1991; Clavel et al. 1991; Korista et al. 1995).
-By contrast, the amplitude of the response for the LILs (Mg II, Fe II) is much weaker, and their mean response timescales both larger and with large uncertainty (Clavel et al. 1991; Maoz et al. 1993; Vestergaard and Peterson 2005; Kuehn et al. 2008; Barth et al. 2013).
-Furthermore, the C III] inter-combination line, a line which is collisionally de-excited at high gas densities, also displays a smaller amplitude response and longer delays than the HILs suggesting that densities generally decrease toward larger BLR radii in this source.
-The amplitude and response timescales for the broad optical recombination lines are intermediate between those of the HILs and LILs (e.g. Peterson et al. 2002).
-For example, for broad H β the 1-d response function recovered from the 13 yr ground-based optical monitoring campaign on NGC 5548 is characterised by an absence of response on both short and long timescales, rising to a peak response on timescales of order 20 days, with a full-width at half-maximum (FWHM) of ≈ 10 days (e.g. Horne, Welsh and Peterson 1991; Cackett and Horne 2006).
-See paper I for a more detailed description of the 13 yr ground-based monitoring data on NGC 5548.
+UV spectroscopic monitoring of the best-studied source, the nearby Seyfert 1 galaxy NGC 5548, reveals that the HILs undergo large amplitude short time-scale variations.
+Indeed, the 1D response functions for the HILs (N v, C Iv, He II) are temporally unresolved on the shortest time-scales, peaking at zero delay, and declining rapidly towards longer delays, with a mean response time-scale of only a few days (e.g. Clavel et al. 1991; Krolik et al. 1991; Korista et al. 1995).
+By contrast, the amplitude of the response for the LILs (Mg II, Fe II) is much weaker, and their mean response time-scales both larger and with large uncertainty (Clavel et al. 1991; Maoz et al. 1993; Vestergaard & Peterson 2005; Kuehn et al. 2008; Barth et al. 2013).
+Furthermore, the C III] intercombination line, a line which is collisionally de-excited at high gas densities, also displays a smaller amplitude response and longer delays than the HILs suggesting that densities generally decrease towards larger BLR radii in this source.
+The amplitude and response time-scales for the broad optical recombination lines are intermediate between those of the HILs and LILs (e.g. Peterson et al. 2002).
+For example, for broad H β the 1D response function recovered from the 13-yr ground-based optical monitoring campaign on NGC 5548 is characterized by an absence of response on both short and long time-scales, rising to a peak response on time-scales of order 20 d, with a full-width at half-maximum of ≈ 10 d (e.g. Horne, Welsh & Peterson 1991; Cackett & Horne 2006).
+See Goad & Korista (2014, hereafter Paper I) for a more detailed description of the 13-yr ground-based monitoring data on NGC 5548.

-The simplest explanation for the differences in the measured delays for lines of differing ionization potential, is that the BLR in NGC 5548 is spatially extended and highly stratified, though the typical delays for the responding region appear to imply a far more compact BLR than photoionization models might suggest, and which remains a challenge in terms of balancing the energy budget for the strongest UV and optical recombination lines (Netzer 1985, Collin-.
-Souffrin 1986).
-The absence of significant response for broad $H\beta$ on the shortest timescales can be explained either by an absence of gas along the line of sight to the observer, implying a significant departure from spherical symmetry, for example a disc or bowl-like geometry, or by line of sight gas which is very optically-thick in the line, in which case the emissionline will emerge predominantly from the illuminated face of the cloud1.
+The simplest explanation for the differences in the measured delays for lines of differing ionization potential, is that the BLR in NGC 5548 is spatially extended and highly stratified, though the typical delays for the responding region appear to imply a far more compact BLR than photoionization models might suggest, and which remains a challenge in terms of balancing the energy budget for the strongest UV and optical recombination lines (Netzer 1985; Collin-Souffrin 1986).
+The absence of significant response for broad H β on the shortest time-scales can be explained either by an absence of gas along the line of sight to the observer, implying a significant departure from spherical symmetry, for example a disc or bowl-like geometry, or by line-of-sight gas which is very optically thick in the line, in which case the emission line will emerge predominantly from the illuminated face of the cloud.1